1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     - If the nozzle is already too smeared and has too much filament burnt onto the surface to be cleaned with a paper towel, you can use a small brass brush.
 Be careful though to not harm the tip of the nozzle by scrubbing too hard across it!
 Be careful to *not* touch any wires or contacts during brushing at it may cause a shortcut and blow off your mainboard!
 So I'd suggest you heat up the nozzle and then turn off the printer before starting to brush.
     - If the nozzle is clogged, using a needle with the correct diameter to stick it into the hot nozzle for cleaning it sometimes works.
 Just stick in in the heatened up nozzle and poke around.
 Be careful to not harm the tip of the nozzle though!
     - You can also use certain filament which is made for cleaning.
 You load it and let it run through.
     - If the nozzle is clogged and therefore the cleaning filament can't run through, you could also try to do a "cold pull".
 To do so you load the cleaning filament and manually push it into a bit.
 Then let the nozzle cool down and rip out the filament.
 You may have to repeat this procedure a few times until the cleaning filament can run through again.
-However, be careful not to rip off the filament by doing the cold pull as you then definitely have to disassamble the hotend.
+However, be careful not to rip off the filament by doing the cold pull as you then definitely have to disassemble the hotend.
     - If you still encounter problems with the flow of the filament though or if you even can't load new filament, most likely the little PTFE tube inside of the heatbreak is clogged.
-Scroll down to the "Disassambling" section where you'll find a little guide about how to get it out and clean it.
+Scroll down to the "Disassembling" section where you'll find a little guide about how to get it out and clean it.
     - If you took out the nozzle from the heater block and can't get it clean, try to put in acetone and let it sit there - the longer the better (I'd say minimum 24hrs).
 This method works especially great with ABS as that just dissolves, but it also works at least a bit with other types of filament like PLA (although not as good as with ABS at all) and makes it a bit softer.
 Then you can try to poke the filament out.
 This also works with the heater block and the heatbreak if you want to clean them also.
 Make sure to rinse them with water before installing though.